The information on this page is for Disabled Students Allowance (DSA) Needs Assessors.

 We provide a confidential mentoring service in rooms based in our Counselling Service in the West End (Marylebone Road) and in Harrow.

-Mentoring is designed to support you through any aspect of university life that may pose a barrier to getting the most out of your time here.
+Mentoring is designed to support students through any aspect of university life that may pose a barrier to getting the most out of their time here.
 Coming to university can be a really rewarding and positive experience, but equally, it can be tough and stressful at times.

 We work with many students facing a variety of different challenges as a result of their disability.
 These can be related to academic matters or managing university life.
-We will work with you to devise appropriate strategies to cope with the demands of being a student so that you are able to work to your full potential.
+We will work with students to devise appropriate strategies to cope with the demands of being a student so that they are able to work to their full potential.

 The mentoring offered at University of Westminster has been established for many years.
 Mentoring is delivered by professionally qualified counsellors who have particular skills and expertise of working with students from a variety of backgrounds and disabilities.

 They are also very integrated within the University and work closely with other student support services and academic staff.
-Their knowledge of the University systems and their close working links with academic and support staff means that they are able to you the most appropriate and timely support
+Their knowledge of the University systems and their close working links with academic and support staff means that they are able to offer the most appropriate and timely support.

-If you are an external provider delivering a service to our students, please read the NMH Service Agreement (.pdf) and return it signed to [email protected].
+If you are an external provider delivering a service to our students, please read the NMH service agreement below and return it signed to [email protected].
 Please feel free to contact us if you have any questions about the document.

 Course details for writing a needs assessment for a student